wheelo/RNTrain/README.md

 # RNTrain
-React Native simple todo App using three modes normal / redux / mobx
+React Native simple todo App using three modes normal / redux / mobx.
+The demo works as a starter of integrating [Native Navigation](http://airbnb.io/native-navigation) with some exsiting iOS projects(using Pods).

 ## Features
   - Native Navigation integrated(Pod)